 Fabric GSM - In Conclusion

 The weight and durability are considered by manufacturers through the GSM measure.
-In the final production of an item of clothing, or piece of fabric, the GSM is the measure of the gram weight of the end product.
+In the final production of an item of clothing or fabric, the GSM measures the gram weight of the end product.
 It is a metric measure and a key indicator of quality.